ikmb/esga/docs/usage.md

 #### `--spaln_q <int>` [ 5 (default) ]
 Algorithm to be used for SPALN alignment.
 See Spaln [documentation](https://github.com/ogotoh/spaln#Exec) for details.
 Options 5 to 7 are typically what you want when aligning proteins against an entire genome.

-#### `--spaln_taxon` [ default = "Tetrapod" ]
+#### `--spaln_taxon` [ default = false ]
 Name of the taxonomic group to choose the internal SPALN parameters.
 See column 2 of [this](https://github.com/ogotoh/spaln/blob/master/table/gnm2tab) list.
-The default, 'Tetrapod', should work for all tetrapods.
+If nothing is set, the pipeline will fail (to make sure you don't accidentally use a pre-set default that does not fit your organism).

 #### `--max_intron_size <int>` [ 20000 (default) ]
 The default value is set to 20000 - for something like a nematode, this would be too long; for some lower vertebrates it would probably be fine, although